What to Look for Before Signing a Mineral Lease

 Shut-In Royalty

 If a well is drilled but not producing (shut in), the lease may include a provision allowing the operator to keep the lease active by paying a small annual shut-in royalty.
-Check the amount and whether there's a time limit on how long a well can be shut in before the lease expires.
+This payment serves as "constructive production" and prevents the lease from expiring.
+Check the amount and whether there's a time limit: well-drafted leases cap shut-in periods at three to five years before the lease expires.

 Depth Clause